WinnersProx/awesome-restaurant-app/README.md

 ## Getting Started (Test on your own)

 1. Clone the github repository [here](https://github.com/WinnersProx/awesome-restaurant-app).
-Make sure you use the `develop` branch!
+Make sure you use the `develop` branch and that Node.js is installed on your machine!

 2. Install Angular on your local machine by running `npm i -g @angular/cli@8.3.22` in your CLI